-This assay utilizes proprietary human cells that have been engineered to provide constitutive expression of the Human Adrenoceptor Alpha 1A (ADRA1A).
+This assay utilizes proprietary human cells that have been engineered to provide constitutive expression of the Human Adrenoreceptor Alpha 1B (ADRA1B).

-ADRA1A activation of the PLC pathways leads to an increase in intracellular calcium and the concomitant activation of calcineurin, a calcium-dependent phosphatase.
-Ca^{+2} -calcineurin acts to dephosphorylate and activate the transcription factor NFAT6.
-ADRA1A activation of the Ca^{+2} -calcineurin > NFAT cascade is the signal transduction pathway exploited by the reporter cells provided in this kit.
+ADRA1B activation of the PLC pathways leads to an increase in intracellular calcium and the concomitant activation of calcineurin, a calcium-dependent phosphatase.
+Ca^{+2} -calcineurin acts to dephosphorylate and to activate the transcription factor NFAT10.
+ADRA1B activation of the Ca+2-calcineurin > NFAT cascade is the signal transduction pathway exploited by the reporter cells provided in this kit.

-INDIGO's ADRA1A Reporter Cells contain an engineered luciferase reporter gene functionally linked to tandem consensus sequences of NFAT genetic response elements upstream of a minimal promoter.
-Activated NFAT binds to these response elements to seed the formation of a complete transcription complex that drives Luc gene expression.
-Quantifying relative changes in luciferase activity in the treated reporter cells relative to the untreated cells provides a sensitive surrogate measure of drug-induced changes in ADRA1A activity.

-The principal application of this reporter assay is in the screening of test samples to quantify functional interactions, either activating or inhibitory, that they may exert against ADRA1A, or the coupled Ca+2 calcineurin / NFAT signal transduction pathway.
+INDIGO's ADRA1B Reporter Cells contain an engineered luciferase reporter gene functionally linked to tandem consensus sequences of NFAT genetic response elements positioned upstream of a minimal promoter.
+Activated NFAT binds to these response elements to seed the formation of a complete transcription complex that drives Luciferase gene expression.
+Quantifying relative changes in luciferase activity in the treated reporter cells relative to the untreated cells provides a sensitive surrogate measure of drug-induced changes in ADRA1B activity.
+The principal application of this reporter assay is in the screening of test samples to quantify functional interactions, either activating or inhibitory, that they may exert against ADRA1B, or the coupled Ca+2-calcineurin / NFAT signal transduction pathway.